diegozain/alles/projects/wave-proc/harmonic-denoising/readme.md

 ### Observations 🌜🌛

-* Getting a very good solution for *fo* first is essential:
+Getting a very good solution for *fo* first is essential:
 * recovering α & β wont work if *fo* is not found first,
   * finding *fo* with the wrong α & β is not so hard.
 * For these reasons, *fo* is found first and then α & β.
   * The objective function for just *fo* is ln(sum( *e* ).^2).
   * The objective function for α & β is sum( *e* ).^2.
-* The code can handle inverting several *fo* for several chunks in time, but the results are honestly not any better.
+* The code can handle inverting several *fo* for several blocks in time, but the results are honestly not any better.

 ## Example 🎨